Hola-Gordon/LEGO-DETECTOR/Report.md

 Several promising areas for future research include:

-1. **Instance segmentation approaches**: Implementing Mask R-CNN or YOLO-v8 with segmentation heads could better handle overlapping LEGO pieces by providing pixel-level predictions instead of just bounding boxes.

-2. **Few-shot learning for rare pieces**: Developing techniques to identify uncommon LEGO pieces with minimal training examples would be valuable for comprehensive LEGO set analysis.

-3. **Real-world domain adaptation**: Investigating methods to adapt the model trained on synthetic data to perform well on real-world photographs, possibly using techniques like domain randomization or adversarial training.
+1. **Real-world domain adaptation**: Investigating methods to adapt the model trained on synthetic data to perform well on real-world photographs, possibly using techniques like domain randomization or adversarial training.

-4. **Multi-class detection**: Extending the model to identify specific LEGO piece types, colors, and orientations would enable more advanced applications like automated building instruction validation.
+2. **Multi-class detection**: Extending the model to identify specific LEGO piece types, colors, and orientations would enable more advanced applications like automated building instruction validation.

-5. **Lightweight model optimization**: Exploring model compression techniques such as pruning, quantization, and knowledge distillation to make the high-performing model more suitable for edge devices and real-time applications.
+3. **Lightweight model optimization**: Exploring model compression techniques such as pruning, quantization, and knowledge distillation to make the high-performing model more suitable for edge devices and real-time applications.

 ## References